5 Reasons Why Flea Market Vendors Fail

 It breaks my heart to see these wonderful vendors leave because they bring such a variety and freshness to our market.

 So, why does this happen?

 Our flea market definitely brings in the crowds (nearly 10,000 - 15,000 shoppers come to the Shipshewana Flea Market per week).
-So why do some businesses succeed and why do others fail?
+So why do some flea market vendors succeed and why do others fail?

-1. You Don’t Adapt To What Sells At Flea Markets
+1. They Don’t Adapt To What Sells At Flea Markets

 I know the feeling.
 You have a product that, at the beginning of your business, was selling really well.
 Or maybe it's a product you made by hand and absolutely love.
 However, lately, it hasn't been doing so hot.
 If you expect all your sales to stay consistent over time and you aren't paying attention to what currently sells at flea markets, your business will fail.

 One of the best ways to adapt your merchandise is simply listening to your customers.
 Is there a particular item they keep asking you for that you don't have?

 Remember when adult coloring books became a thing?
 One of our flea market vendors called "Pine Corner Merchandise" said that before most people even knew what those coloring books were, they received three different requests for them in just one market day.
 The vendor listened, did some research, and ordered a small supply of the books to fill just one rack.
 They sold out in a couple of hours.
 Adult coloring books later became one of their best-selling items.
 This is a great example of listening to current flea market trends and quickly acting upon them.

 Vendors who get too comfortable or refuse to adapt their product line might be worried about losing loyal customers who are used to their old products.
 However, if you want business growth, make sure you have inventory that produces profit.
 Don't be afraid to try selling something new, even if you're unsure how it will sell.
 Who knows?
 It could generate most of your sales.